lv3-himeme/lv3-himeme/README.md

 Check out my main account (if you can find it) to know more about me.
 This is a half-secret account so I don't want to reveal my information here.

 I'm currently a member of **The Firefly Project**, a independent group that focuses on translating games and experimenting with some softwares that I know (of course with permissions).
 The group was just founded not a long time ago, but we will definitely grow more in the future.
-WE KNOW this name is quite widely used by many other groups, but we still want to use this name.
+WE KNOW this name is quite widely used by many other groups, but we still want to use it.

 ## Statistics